FAQ

 Do simulation results mean real play will produce the same result?

-No. Blackjack has high variance.
-Even if a strategy shows better EV or ROI in simulation, real results can differ because of short-term swings, rules, penetration, table limits, bankroll, execution stability, and other factors.
+No. A simulation result is only one sample from a distribution.
+Even if a strategy shows better EV or ROI in simulation, real results can differ because of short-term swings, rules, penetration, table limits, bankroll, execution stability, bet spread, and other factors.
 Statistics are useful for understanding and comparison, not as a guarantee of real profit.

 Does card counting guarantee winning?